<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=749646578535459&amp;ev=PageView&amp;noscript=1">

 Core Values and Principles

-The seven criteria for performance excellence rely on a set of values and principles.
+The seven criteria for performance excellence are grounded in a set of values and principles.
 These ideas form the basis for bringing together the fundamental requirements necessary for a results-oriented framework.
 They represent behaviors that are found in organizations with quality-first cultures and high-performance results.
 The following descriptions are adapted from the Baldrige Excellence Framework 2018.

 Systems Perspective